The Berenstein-Zelevinsky quantum cluster algebra conjecture

-Throughout the paper we work over an infinite field $\KK$ of arbitrary characteristic.
-For a $\KK$-algebra $A$ and elements $a_1, \ldots, a_k \in A$, we denote by $\KK \lcor a_1, \ldots, a_k \rcor$ the unital subalgebra of $A$ generated by $a_1, \ldots, a_k$.
-For two integers $m \leq n$, denote $[m,n] := \{m, m+1, \ldots, n\}$. \sectionnew{Quantum cluster algebra structures on quantum nilpotent algebras} In this section we review quantum cluster algebras and noncommutative unique factorization domains.
+{\bf Acknowledgement.} {We are grateful to the referee for making a number of valuable suggestions which helped us to improve the exposition.} \sectionnew{Quantum cluster algebra structures on quantum nilpotent algebras} In this section we review quantum cluster algebras and noncommutative unique factorization domains.
 We describe the key parts of our construction of quantum cluster algebra structures on all symmetric quantum nilpotent algebras (alias CGL extensions) \cite{GYbig}, which plays a key role in the paper.
 We also derive some additional general results to those in \cite{GYbig}.